-Once we’ve passed that, let’s assume you want tests around this code, because why was I invited in the first place?
+Once we’ve passed that, let’s assume you want unit tests around this code, because why was I invited in the first place?

-So now the question is: If you want tests (a wise choice), what are you willing to do to get them?
+So now the question is: If you want unit tests (a wise choice), what are you willing to do to get them?
 Is changing the code part of the cost?

 Again, it’s a matter of choice.

 Here’s another: One of the problems I have with PowerMockito is that it sometimes throws a VerifyError (that’s unverified byte-code error, not the method-was-not-called error) which mere mortals don’t understand, and don’t know how to work around.
 So I’d rather persuade people to use regular Mockito than face unsolvable problems.
-And Mockito requires changing the code, where the “It feels wrong” discussion started.
+And Mockito requires changing the legacy code, where the “It feels wrong” discussion started.

 Tools don’t make people write better code.
 They don’t allow bad code to thrive either.